-INVESTMENT ADVISORY COMMITTEE (IAC): The IAC consists of major shareholders of the Investment Pool; representatives from the City Attorney and City Auditor's Offices; Debt Manager; Budget Management Bureau staff; City Controller; and representatives from the Harbor and Water Departments.
-Members meet quarterly or more often, if necessary, to discuss the performance of the Investment Pool and review recommended changes in strategy and Pool composition.
+INVESTMENT ADVISORY COMMITTEE ("IAC"): The IAC consists of major shareholders of the Investment Pool; a representative from the City Attorney and City Auditor; City Treasurer, City Controller, Debt Manager, Cash and Investment Manager, FM Budget department employee, and the City Controller and designated representatives from the Harbor and Water departments.
+Members meet quarterly or more often, if necessary, to discuss the performance of the Investment Pool and review recommended changes in strategy, Pool composition and review recommended changes in strategy and pool diversification.